icyflame/gospec/README.md

 I have two requirements from any testing tool:

-- **Run a subset of all tests quickly:** I use when I am writing a new test or editing code that will affect an existing test.
+- **Run a subset of all tests quickly:** I use this when I am writing a new test or editing code that will affect an existing test.
-- **Ensure that the test suite is passing before `git push`:** I use this while I am making changes that were requested in a review.
+- **Ensure that the test suite is passing before `git push`:** I use this when I am making changes that were requested in a review.

 Gospec is opinionated.
 It doesn't print passing tests unless you use the `--summary` option.
 It prints the output of failing tests by default.
 The bash